* * *

 Through coursework in disciplines like philosophy, history, religion, literature, art and more, the African and African American Studies program aims to vitalize the landscape of historical thinking.
 It encourages students to critically examine and better appreciate the global struggle for justice.

-The program offers a minor and access to the resources of the African and African American Studies Research and Resource Center.
+The program offers a minor and access to the resources of the Paul Robeson Room.
 These connect them to a research-minded group of faculty that is using technology to reflect on history, build community outreach programs, and channel its students to jobs, internships, and other study programs.